alexarlord-boop/bona-fide-ojs/README.md

 ### 2. Zip archive artefact
 **Quick usage overview:** Plugin upload to OJS is as simple as dropping a zip archive of the plugin in the website settings.
 For the final zip archive you need:
-1. build artefact for plugin - vite compiled results
+1. build artefact for plugin - vite compiled results inside `plugin-name/dist/` folder;
-2. php plugin injection wrapper
+2. php plugin injection wrapper, e.g. `PluginNamePlugin.php`;
-3. version.xml
+3. `version.xml` that stores plugin metadata
 #### 2.1.
 Plugin artefact generation
 Compose a folder (e.g. `artefacts/`) with necessary files and run:
 ```bash
 tar -czvf plugin-name.tar.gz artefacts/
 ```
 #### 2.2.
 Plugin upload to OJS website options
-- Brand new: On your OJS website go to Settings > Website > Plugins > Upload A New Plugin and drop the zip there.
+- Brand new: On your OJS website go to `Settings > Website > Plugins > Upload A New Plugin` and drop the zip there.
-- Upgrade: change version.xml with new metadata > generate new file > "Upgrade" via option of the plugin.
+- Upgrade: change version.xml with new metadata > generate new file > "Upgrade" via option of the plugin followign `Settings > Website > Plugins`.
 - Reupload: delete plugin and upload as brand new without version change.